HB9IIU/Linux-Oscar100-Dish-Alignment-Helper/README.md

 ## BONUS: SDR++ Monitor + Dual Encoders

-Since the Raspberry Pi has a proper display and enough CPU, the image includes a **fully pre-configured SDR++** setup.
+Since the Raspberry Pi has a proper display and enough CPU, the project includes a **fully pre-configured SDR++** setup.
 You can use the device as a compact **QO-100 desktop monitor** with full RX capabilities.

 ### Hardware controls (dual encoders)